 Broadband is a type of high-speed internet connection that has surpassed dial-up as the standard way to connect to the internet.

-Broadband packages come in all shapes and sizes, from ADSL broadband to cable broadband and 3G and 4G mobile broadband.
+Broadband packages come in all shapes and sizes, from ADSL broadband to cable broadband and 3G, 4G and in recent years 5G mobile broadband.
 A broadband connection, like a telephone line, is never switched off and can be accessed at any time.

 Broadband is the UK's most popular form of internet connection and is used by millions of people across the country.
 Broadband is actually a relative term because it can only be understood in context, i.e. as opposed to narrowband, which was the technology behind dial-up connections.